Esk3nder/PROMPT_REWRITER/PROMPT_REWRITER.md

 ## AFTER_JSON
 CRITIQUE: Review the draft for correctness, clarity, brevity.
 List any issues.
 PATCH: Fix **all** listed issues, then stop.

+## Notes
+Remove the entire FEW_SHOT block if you have no examples.
+If ROLE_CONTEXT is unnecessary, omit the key entirely.
+SUBTASKS starts as an empty array; the model must fill it.